-54. The corporate social responsibility policy should include the principles or commitments that the company voluntarily undertakes in its relationships with the different stakeholders and define at least the following: a) The corporate social responsibility goals and the development of supporting instruments. b) The corporate strategy related with sustainability, the environment and social issues. c) Specific practices in matters related with shareholders, employees, customers, suppliers, social issues, environment, diversity, tax responsibility, respect for human rights and prevention of unlawful conduct. d) d) The methods or systems for monitoring the results of applying the specific practices contemplated in the preceding paragraph, the associated risks and management thereof. e) The mechanisms fo or supervising non-financi al risks, e thics and b business conduct. f) The communicatio n channels, participation and dialo gue with st takeholders. g) Responsible comm unication practices to avo id manip oulation of information and protect integrity and honour.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 55. m, in a separate documen the internationally accep s' report, on matters related with corporate social i.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 56. dedic - - etain directors with the desired profiles and remunerate th out not so high as to jeopardise the independence of nor Complies [ X ] Explanation [ ] 57. optio ns, rights over shares the val ue of the sh ormance and the remuneration paid in shares, stock hare, and long-term savings systems such as pension to executive directors. holdir ng those shares until • be contemplated when it is conditional upon pplicable to any shares that the director may need to Complies [ X ] Partial compliance [ ] Explanation [ ]
+54. The corporate social responsibility policy should include the principles or commitments that the company voluntarily undertakes in its relationships with the different stakeholders and define at least the following: a) The corporate social responsibility goals and the development of supporting instruments. b) The corporate stra tegy related with sustaina bility, th e environm nent and social issues. c) Specific practices in matters related with shareholders, employees, customers, suppliers, social issues, environment, diversity, tax responsibility, respect for human rights and prevention of unlawful conduct. d) d) The methods or systems for monitoring the results of applying the specific practices contemplated in the preceding paragraph, the associated risks and management thereof. e) The mechanisms for supervising non-financial risks, ethics and business conduct. f)) The communication channels, participation and dialogue with stakeholders. g) Responsible communication practices to avoid manipulation of information and protect integrity and honour.
+Complies [X] Partial compliance [] Explanation [] 55. m, in a separate documen the internationally accep s' report, on matters related with corporate social i.
+Complies [X] Partial compliance [] Explanation [] 56. dedic - - etain directors with the desired profiles and remunerate th out not so high as to jeopardise the independence of nor Complies [X] Explanation [] 57. optio ns, rights over shares the val ue of the sh ormance and the remuneration paid in shares, stock hare, and long-term savings systems such as pension to executive directors.
+The delivery of shares as remuneration to non-executive directors may be contemplated when it is conditional upon holding those shares until they retire from the board.
+This will not be applicable to any shares that the director may need to sell to pay the costs incurred in their acquisition.
+Complies [X] Partial compliance [] Explanation []